 It is easy to walk through a city not making eye contact, but for Khalik Allah this contact is essential.
 He sees each individual he photographs.
 And his photographs in turn allow us to see them, to acknowledge who we might ignore, to look through Allah’s eye and into theirs, and to recognize them as individuals.
-This is the power of Allah’s work: to give us a deeper sense of people as people, to share and enlighten, even when the message may not be clean or easy.
+This is the power of Allah’s work: to give us a deeper sense of people as people, to share and enlighten, even when the message may not be easy.